Sasha Bordeaux: Infinite Crisis

-Eventually, with the aid of the new Blue Beetle, Batman locates Brother Eye.
-He then gathers a team of heroes, including Bordeaux, to attempt to destroy it (Infinite Crisis #5 and #6).
+With the aid of the new Blue Beetle, Batman locates Brother Eye.
+He then gathers a team of heroes, including Bordeaux, to attempt to destroy it.
 The attack sends Brother Eye crashing to Earth, but the satellite's central memory remains intact.
 With the various superheroes needed elsewhere, Batman tasks Bordeaux with destroying Brother Eye.
 She succeeds and loses her OMAC shell.

 One year later

 One year after the "Infinite Crisis" crisis, Bordeaux becomes the "Black Queen" of the Checkmate organization.
 Her consequentialist attitude towards the success of Checkmate missions puts her into conflict with Alan Scott.
 She is also in conflict with several of her Checkmate colleagues, particularly Fire and Mister Terrific, with whom she is romantically involved.
-In a 2007 story arc involving The Outsiders, Chang Tzu tortures Bordeaux to learn more about her cybernetic implants.
+In a 2007 story arc involving the Outsiders, Chang Tzu tortures Bordeaux to learn more about her cybernetic implants.
 She is rescued, but has lasting trauma from the event and is transformed into a more mechanical form while healing.

-In Manhunter (vol. 3) #27 (January 2007), Sasha intervenes in the trial of Wonder Woman (for murdering Maxwell Lord) by secretly delivering exonerating evidence to Wonder Woman's lawyer, Kate Spencer.
+In Manhunter (vol. 3) #27 (January 2007), Bordeaux intervenes in the trial of Wonder Woman (for murdering Maxwell Lord) by secretly delivering exonerating evidence to Wonder Woman's lawyer, Kate Spencer.

 Final Crisis

-In the 2008 "Final Crisis" storyline, Sasha forms a resistance against Darkseid with Snapper Carr, Mister Terrific, and the Cheetah.
-After being exposed to the Anti-Life Equation, Sasha enters a coma to slow its spread.

-In the 2009 miniseries JSA vs. Kobra, Terrific and Doctor Mid-Nite put Sasha on life support before eventually healing her.
+During the events of Final Crisis, Bordeaux is infected with the Anti-Life Equation, with the OMAC nanites in her body placing her in a coma to prevent the spread of the infection.
+Mister Terrific realizes they have to re-activate all the OMACS that are left.
+The only way to do this is to revive Bordeaux and retrieve the OMAC codes from her nanites.
+The activation of the OMACs is successful, but the revival causes Bordeaux's biological processes to shut down.
+Mister Terrific and Doctor Mid-Nite keep Bordeaux alive on life support until she is revived.

 DC Rebirth

-A new interpretation of Sasha debuts in Wonder Woman volume 3 as part of the DC Rebirth initiative.
+A new interpretation of Bordeaux debuts in Wonder Woman volume 3 as part of the DC Rebirth initiative.
 This version is Etta Candy's superior and linked to an evil artificial intelligence who is attempting to manipulate Wonder Woman from afar.